rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 - `<=` : equal to or greater than

-If you encounter issues with certain selection strings, please check that the specified column is indeed present in the table you provided.
+If you encounter issues with individual selection strings, please check that the specified column is indeed present in the table you provided.
 Also, the `datatable_to_id.py` tool assumes that the input table is tab-separated.
-If you have tables that use a different delimiter to separate columns, please specify the column separator using the `--seperator` parameter.
-For example, if our input table was a CSV file, we would pass the following, additional argument to the `tools/datatable_to_id.py` function: `--seperator ","`.
+If you have tables that use a different delimiter to separate columns, please specify the column separator using the `--separator` parameter.
+For example, if our input table was a CSV file, we would pass the following, additional argument to the `tools/datatable_to_id.py` function: `--separator ","`.

 Below are some additional examples of correct and incorrect selection strings that can help you with debugging the selection strings if you should encounter problems: